 Ties to your home country

-You will need to show strong ties in your home country that will insure your return home after your education in the U.S. Under U.S. law, all applicants for nonimmigrant visas are viewed as intending immigrants until they can convince the consular officer that they are not.
+You will need to show strong ties in your home country that will ensure your return home after your education in the U.S. Under U.S. law, all applicants for nonimmigrant visas are viewed as intending immigrants until they can convince the consular officer that they are not.
 You must be able to show that you have reasons for returning to your home country that are stronger than those for remaining in the United States.
 “Ties” to your home country are the things that bind you to your homeland: job, family, financial prospects that you own or will inherit, investments, etc.

 Documents to bring to the interview

 Bring all documents needed to the interview.
 The following is a list of required documents or evidence: